Frequently Asked Questions

 Do you accept beginners?

-How many species have you found?
+How many species of caterpillars have you found so far?

-Do you find anything else?
+Besides caterpillars, do you find anything else?

 Do I need any specialized equipment?